MaxMedland/My-Excel-Projects/Data_Technician_bootcamp.md

 For all of my files on this please go to: https://github.com/MaxMedland/Data-Technician-Bootcamp/tree/main

-The Excel files are here: https://github.com/MaxMedland/Data-Technician-Bootcamp/tree/main/Excel
+The Excel section is here: https://github.com/MaxMedland/Data-Technician-Bootcamp/tree/main/Excel